 Skip to main content

-Unlike traditional birth control pills that are taken by mouth, Kyleena and Mirena are both intrauterine devices (IUDs).
-A hormonal IUD is a tiny device that is inserted into your uterus by your healthcare provider and releases the hormone LNG slowly over time.
-The way these IUDs work is not entirely understood, but it’s suggested that LNG prevents ovulation and changes the cervical mucus and endometrial lining to prevent pregnancy.
+Kyleena and Mirena are both intrauterine devices (IUDs) that contain a progestin hormone called levonorgestrel (LNG).
+Both are approved by the United States Food and Drug Administration (FDA).
+Kyleena contains a lower dose of LNG than Mirena.
+A hormonal IUD is a tiny T-shaped device that is inserted into your uterus by a healthcare provider.
+The IUD releases the hormone LNG slowly over time.
+The way hormonal IUDs work is not entirely understood, but it is thought that LNG prevents ovulation and changes the cervical mucus and endometrial lining to prevent pregnancy.

 One Kyleena IUD can be used for up to five years to prevent pregnancy.
 A Mirena IUD can be used for up to eight years to prevent pregnancy, or for up to five years to treat heavy menstrual bleeding.
 Bayer HealthCare Pharmaceuticals, Inc. makes both products.
 (Bayer also makes an IUD called Skyla.)

 Kyleena is also distinguished from other intrauterine devices by a blue-colored removal thread and the visibility of a silver ring on ultrasound.
-Your healthcare provider must insert Kyleena or Mirena.
+Your healthcare provider must insert Kyleena or Mirena in a healthcare setting like a doctor’s office or clinic.
 The IUD can stay in your body for five to eight years, depending on the IUD and indication for use.
 At that point, your healthcare provider must remove it.
-If you wish to continue using an IUD, a new IUD can be put in as soon as the previous one is removed.
+If you wish to continue using an IUD, a new IUD can be inserted as soon as the previous one is removed.

 Main differences between Kyleena and Mirena